goauthentik/authentik/website/docs/security/security-hardening.md

 ---
-title: Hardening your authentik deployment
+title: Hardening authentik
 ---

-authentik is secure out of the box; however as everyone knows there is a consequential tradeoff between security and convenience.

-With that in mind, you can take steps to further increase the security of an authentik instance by applying the steps below.
-All of these steps have an impact on the user experience and should only be applied knowing this tradeoff.
+While authentik is secure out of the box, you can take steps to further increase the security of an authentik instance.
+As everyone knows, there is a consequential tradeoff between security and convenience.
+All of these hardening practices have an impact on the user experience and should only be applied knowing this tradeoff.

 ### Expressions